Al Thake: Early life

 Albert Thake was born on September 21, 1849, in Wymondham, England.
+His family emigrated to the United States when he was a young boy, and settled in Cleveland, Ohio.
+The 1860 Census lists Albert Thake as the youngest of William and Mary Thake's five children.
+An 1861 Cleveland city directory lists William Thake as a "malster" (i.e., a brewery worker) living at 63 Bolivar Road.
+The addresses have been renumbered since then, but Bolivar Road still exists: it is a side street located adjacent to Progressive Field, the home of Major League Baseball's Cleveland Guardians.
+(The ballpark was not built until 1994.)

+The Thake family moved to Brooklyn sometime during the 1860s.

+Albert Thake became interested in baseball as a young man after moving to Brooklyn.

+During or shortly before the spring of 1867, Thake joined the Brooklyn fire department's Hose 6 company.
+On May 30, 1867, he testified before the Brooklyn Fire Commission about an accident his fire company was involved in on March 28, 1867.
+Four of his fellow fire fighters were expelled from the department, but Thake kept his job and played at least two games in the summer of 1867 for Hose 6's baseball team.

-His family moved to Brooklyn, New York, during his youth.
-Becoming interested in baseball, Thake played for well-known local amateur teams such as the Star Club and the Athletics.
+He also played for well-known local amateur teams such as the Star Club and the Athletics.

 Professional career

-The National Association became the first professional baseball league in 1871, and Thake a left fielder for its Brooklyn Atlantics in 1872.
+The National Association became the first professional baseball league in 1871.
+The Atlantics joined the league in 1872.
+Thake played outfield for the team.
 He made his debut on June 13, recording a hit in five at bats as the Atlantics were defeated 17–7 by the Baltimore Canaries.
 On July 29, he had a career-high four runs batted in (RBI), though the effort came in a 17–12 loss to the Boston Red Stockings.
 He had three RBI on August 6 in a 15–8 victory over the Middletown Mansfields.
 Thake's only appearance at a position other than left field came on August 22, when he played second base during part of a 15–4 loss to the New York Mutuals.
 In his last game of the season, on August 28, he had a hit, a run scored, and an RBI in a 26–12 loss to the Philadelphia Athletics.